 Although SPAs at Lloyd's typically use the same internal model as the host syndicate, their SCRs are still required to be validated.
-It is a requirement of the Solvency II Directive that certain validation tests are carried out for each insurance or reinsurance undertaking at least annually - these include (but are not limited to) P&L attribution and reverse stress testing.
+It is a requirement of Solvency UK that certain validation tests are carried out for each insurance or reinsurance undertaking - these include (but are not limited to) reverse stress testing.